linode/docs/docs/security/ssl/creating-a-selfsigned-certificate-centos-fedora.md

  - '[OpenSSL documentation](http://openssl.org/docs/)'
 ---

 This guide details the process for creating a self-signed SSL certificate, suitable for personal use or for applications used internally within an organization.
-The end product may be used with SSL-capable software such as web or email servers.
-We assume that you've followed the steps outlined in our [Getting Started guide](/docs/getting-started/), and that you're logged into your Linode as root via a shell session.
+We assume that you've followed the steps outlined in our [Getting Started guide](/docs/getting-started/), and that you're logged into your Linode as the root user.
+If you intend to use your SSL certificate on a website powered by Apache, you can continue to our [SSL Certificates with Apache on CentOS 7](/docs/security/ssl/ssl-apache2-centos) guide once you've completed the process outlined here.

+For an SSL setup with the Nginx web server, please start with our [Nginx and SSL](/docs/security/ssl/provide-encrypted-resource-access-using-ssl-certificates-on-nginx) guide.

 ## Installing OpenSSL